bitmax-exchange/api-doc/demo.md

-# Demo code for Place an Order at https://bitmax.io
+# Demo code for Place an Order using BitMax API

 ## Node.js